What Benefits Do Guernsey Companies Offer?

 - A Guernsey Foundation is the only entity of this type globally that offers potential for disenfranchised beneficiaries.

-- Guernsey is home to more non-UK entities listed on the LSE markets than any other jurisdiction globally.
+- Guernsey is home to more non-UK entities listed on the London Stock Exchange (LSE) markets than any other jurisdiction globally.
 LSE data shows that at the end of December 2020 there were 102 Guernsey-incorporated entities listed across its various markets.

 - Legislative and fiscal independence mean that the Island responds quickly to the needs of business.
 In addition the continuity achieved through the democratically elected parliament, without political parties, helps deliver political and economic stability.